Chapter 8 – Regulations for Students

 8.15.20 CLEP Subject Examinations.
 Academic departments may use CLEP Subject Examinations as proficiency exams to test students’ mastery of the subjects taught by the department.
 A department which judges a CLEP Subject Examination to be a satisfactory proficiency exam will decide what credits shall be awarded within the department to students who pass the exam, will establish the minimum score for credit, will decide whether students must answer the optional essay questions supplied by CLEP, and will decide whether students must pass a supplemental departmental test, such as a lab exam.
 All the decisions of the department must gain the endorsement of the dean of the college to which the department belongs.
 A list of courses which afford credit by CLEP Subject Examination shall be included in the Undergraduate Catalog.

 8.15.21 Departments may alter their standards for CLEP Subject Examinations or may withdraw their approval of an exam with the consent of the college dean.
-College deans will inform the Dean of the University College for Academic Success, the Dean of the Alan Shawn Feinstein College of Continuing Education, the Dean of Admissions, and the Publications Office of all changes in CLEP policies of the departments of their colleges.
+College deans will inform the Dean of the University College for Academic Success, the Dean of Admissions, and the catalog coordinators of all changes in CLEP policies of the departments of their colleges. #17-18-29A

 8.15.22 Matriculated University of Rhode Island students must secure the approval of their academic dean prior to taking a CLEP Subject Examination for credit.
 It is the responsibility of the dean to prevent students from using CLEP Subject Examinations to duplicate academic credit.